2015 NBL Canada Finals: Charges

 The NBL Canada fined those involved in the brawl a total of $90,000, saying in a statement the following day, "The league takes this incident very seriously and we are working to address the matter to ensure it never happens in the future, and so that those who were responsible are held accountable."
 The Halifax Rainmen, as an organization, were fined $20,000, while its head coach Josep Clarós faced a $10,000 fine and was banned for life from coaching in the league.
 He was named NBLC Coach of the Year weeks before.
 Assistant coach Pedro Monteiro and eleven of his players also faced fines of $5,000.
 Monteiro was barred from the NBL Canada as well as Clarós, and the players were suspended indefinitely from playing there while an investigation took place.
-In the following days, the assistant was fined an additional $4,000 dollars, because of "conduct detrimental to the league," but claimed the punishment was "unfair" and "the investigation was not thorough."
+In the following days, the assistant was fined an additional $4,000, because of "conduct detrimental to the league," but claimed the punishment was "unfair" and "the investigation was not thorough."
 He said, "I have not been contacted during any supposed investigation into the events on the morning of Game 7."